zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 Duration: 30 minutes

-Contoso, Ltd. has made some updates to prepare their applications, but there are some features that they have not been able to build into the API yet.
+Contoso has made some updates to prepare their applications, but there are some features that they have not been able to build into the API yet.
 They have requested that you assist them in setting up a proof-of-concept (POC) API solution to enable users of their application to retrieve their policy documents directly from their Azure Storage account.
 In this exercise, you will create an Azure Function to enable this functionality using serverless technologies.

 ### Task 1: Add application settings to your Function App